-By \autoref{rem:stricthomopresgeo}, each $\hat{\gga}\in [\gga]_{\simeq}$ is a geodesic, and so the image of $F_{\gga}$ is a subset of the words which are reduced decompositions of $\gga_W$.
+By \autoref{rem:stricthomopresgeo}, each $\hat{\gamma}\in [\gamma]_{\simeq}$ is a geodesic, and so the image of $F_{\gamma}$ is a subset of the words which are reduced decompositions of $\gamma_W$.

-\paragraph{Suites.} An \textbf{$(s,t)$-suite}, or \textbf{suite}, is an $(s,t)$-cycle which is null-homotopic.
-Since a $2$-elementary homotopy can be applied to a defining suite to produce a trivial gallery, we see that defining suites are suites.
-An $(s,t)$-cycle $\theta(s,t)$ can be presented as the concatenation of a maximal $(s,t)$-geodesic $\rho(s,t)$ with the inverse of a maximal $(t,s)$-geodesic $\rho(t,s)$ thus,
+Let an \emph{$(s,t)$-suite}, or just \emph{suite}, be an $(s,t)$-cycle which is null-homotopic.
+In particular, defining suites are suites.
+An $(s,t)$-cycle $\theta(s,t)$ can be presented as the concatenation of a maximal $(s,t)$-geodesic $\rho(s,t)$ with the inverse of a maximal $(t,s)$-geodesic $\rho(t,s)$,

-The geodesics $\rho(s,t)$ and $\rho(t,s)$ are uniquely determined.
-Notice that if $m_{st}$ is even, then $\rho(t,s)^{-1}$ is a maximal $(s,t)$-geodesic, and if $m_{st}$ is odd, then $\rho(t,s)^{-1}$ is a maximal $(t,s)$-geodesic.
-We now show that an elementary strict homotopy always take place `within' a suite, and conversely, suites give rise to elementary strict homotopies.